Royal-Navy/design-system/packages/docs-site/src/library/pages/components/forms/number-clicker.md

 ---

 import { Icons, Tab, TabSet } from '@royalnavy/react-component-library'
-import DataTable from '../../../components/presenters/data-table' import CodeHighlighter from '../../../components/presenters/code-highlighter' import SketchWidget from '../../../components/presenters/sketch-widget' import NumberClickerComponent from '../../images/components/number-clicker/component.svg' import NumberClickerAnatomy from '../../images/components/number-clicker/anatomy.svg' import NumberClickerStates from '../../images/components/number-clicker/states.svg'
+import DataTable from '../../../../components/presenters/data-table' import CodeHighlighter from '../../../../components/presenters/code-highlighter' import SketchWidget from '../../../../components/presenters/sketch-widget' import NumberClickerComponent from '../../../images/components/forms/number-clicker/component.svg' import NumberClickerAnatomy from '../../../images/components/forms/number-clicker/anatomy.svg' import NumberClickerStates from '../../../images/components/forms/number-clicker/states.svg' import NumberClickerButtonStates from '../../../images/components/forms/number-clicker/button-states.svg'

 # Overview
 The Number Clicker is an Number Input component - it only accepts numbers and can be stepped with the additional arrows.